IgorLadnik/graphql-service/README.md

 # What Does It Do?

 This sample demonstrates an approach to "schemaless" graphQL.

+Normally, usage of GQL implies submission of GQL schema before start of the server.
+This schema is fixed and cannot be change while the server is running.
+The schema restricts inbound queries.

+The main goal of the project is to make GQL Web server as flexible as possible.
+To achieve this, first ew need to open the server to any formally valid GQL query.
+So, in contrast to normal GQL usage, the project does not use GQL schema and therefore is open to any inbound GQL query.
+To achieve this hook methods of **graphqlHTTP** object are implemented (please see details below).
+These methods block usage of the schema, but at he same time deny standard way for parsing and resolve functions call.
+So custom mechanism for parsing and call of resolve function is implemented.

+Second, attept is made to provide some general resolcve functions or at least boilerplate for them (this work is still in progress).

+Schemaless approach gives developer more freedom to define data types.
+It is assumed that he server will receive those types on its start before starting to listen for queries (actually type may be submitted at runtime as weel, before it's usage in a query).

 It is a Web server which
 - receives GQL queries,
 - parses it to a hierarchy tree (called in the code **actionTree** and output to console by default), and